canarytail/standard/README.md

 #### Medium security

-Authentication of the canary is done via ECDSA (​ Curve25519 ​) cryptographic signature of the JSON array by the public key provided inside as the variable ​PUBKEY​.
+Authentication of the canary is done via ECDSA (​ Curve25519 ​) cryptographic signature of the squashed JSON array by the public key provided inside as the variable ​PUBKEY​.

 #### High security